APEbbers/BillOfMaterials-WB/README.md

   For example in an assembly 3 assembly, parts are named like "Link001".
 This will be replaced with their original label like "bearing", "axis", etc).
 * Description -> This is label2 in the property view.

-Optionally, every property from the property view can be added from either the assembly document or a document selected in the tree.\
+Optionally, every property from the property view can be added from either the assembly document or a document selected in the tree.
-For debugging the option "Enable extra columns for debug" can be enabled.
-This option will add the following columns:
-* Original label. -> The original name in the assembly.
-For example in an assembly 3 assembly this will be "Link001", "Link002", etc.
-* Type. -> Part or Assembly
-* Internal name.
-* Fullname.
-* TypeId.

 ## Supported assembly types:
 * a2plus